snalli/nstore/README.md

 # N-Store

-An efficient database systems designed for non-volatile memory (NVM).
+An efficient database system designed for non-volatile memory (NVM).

 For details, please read the original paper-